-City Year Americorps members handle a tremendous amount of responsibility right from the beginning.
-Even before the school year starts, teams of corps members are placed in City Year’s partner schools to meet with school administrators and develop student focus lists—based on the ABCs—so that they can start reaching out to the students they’ll be serving.
+City Year AmeriCorps members handle a tremendous amount of responsibility right from the beginning.
+Even before the school year starts, teams of AmeriCorps members are placed in City Year’s partner schools to meet with school administrators and develop student focus lists—based on the ABCs—so that they can start reaching out to the students they’ll be serving.

-When it’s time to work directly with the students, our corps members are there for them in each and every way.
-Here are just a few things that corps members do throughout the school day:
+When it’s time to work directly with the students, our AmeriCorps members are there for them in each and every way.
+Here are just a few things that AmeriCorps members do throughout the school day:

-In addition to their daily commitment to their students, our corps members continue to have regular check-ins with school administrators and teachers to review students’ progress and next steps.
+In addition to their daily commitment to their students, our AmeriCorps members continue to have regular check-ins with school administrators and teachers to review students’ progress and next steps.

 All of these factors contribute to City Year’s progress.
-From devoted Americorps members serving full-time, to strong partnerships with school administrators, and to individualized support for students, our Whole School, Whole Child approach has made a measurable impact on the students and communities we serve.
+From full-time, devoted AmeriCorps members, to strong partnerships with school administrators, and to individualized support for students, our Whole School, Whole Child approach has made a measurable impact on the students and communities we serve.
 And our Long-Term Impact strategy ensures that City Year will continue to grow and reach the students and schools that need us the most.
 Because we believe every student has the power to reach their full potential, and we want to help them do it.